Governor of Metro Manila

-The Governor of Metro Manila was a political position whose holder served as the executive head of the National Capital Region (NCR) of the Philippines, also known as Metro Manila.
-The position during its existence was also known as the Governor of the Metro Manila Commission.
+The governor of Metro Manila was a political position whose holder served as the executive head of the National Capital Region (NCR) of the Philippines, also known as Metro Manila.
+The position during its existence was also known as the governor of the Metro Manila Commission.
 The Metro Manila Commission was the central government of Metro Manila from 1975 until 1990 when it was replaced by the Metro Manila Authority.
 The MMA itself would later be known as the Metropolitan Manila Development Authority (MMDA).

-Currently, Metro Manila has no central executive head with the MMDA, headed by a chairperson, serves as the advisory body for the local government units of the national capital region.
+Currently, Metro Manila has no central executive head with the MMDA, headed by a chairperson, who serves as the advisory body for the local government units of the national capital region.

 History

 Then President Ferdinand Marcos established the Metro Manila Commission (MMC) to act as the central government of the local government units (LGUs) of the National Capital Region (NCR) or Metro Manila.
 The head of the commission was a governor, an appointive position rather than an elected one.
 Marcos appointed his wife Imelda Marcos as the MMC Governor.

-Following the People Power Revolution of 1986, President Marcos was removed from his position with Corazon Aquino installed as new president.
+Following the People Power Revolution of 1986, President Marcos was removed from his position with Corazon Aquino was installed as new president.
 Marcos' whole family went into exile.
 The succeeding holders of the position of MMC Governor served in care-taker capacity as Officers-in-Charge (OIC; or Acting MMC Governors) while Aquino evaluated on the possible fate of the MMC.
 Aquino appointed Joey Lina as acting Governor within the year.
 In 1987, Lina resigned to run for senator and acting Makati Mayor Jejomar Binay was appointed in Lina's place.
 Binay himself later resigned from his post as Governor to run for Mayor of Makati.

 Presidential Management Staff Elfren Cruz was appointed following Binay's resignation.
 Cruz served the post until the abolition of the MMC, consequentially the governor post itself, in 1990.
 The MMC was replaced by the Metro Manila Authority which would be led by one of the Mayors of Metro Manila as MMA Chairperson.